Trodelvy® (sacituzumab govitecan-hziy)

 ASCENT-04 Study in 1L PD-L1+ mTNBC

-An ongoing, global, open-label, randomized, phase 3 study, is comparing the efficacy and safety of SG + pembro vs TPC (gemcitabine + carboplatin, paclitaxel, or nab-paclitaxel) + pembro, as 1L treatment in patients with PD-L1+ (CPS ≥10), inoperable, locally advanced or mTNBC.
+An ongoing, global, open-label, randomized, phase 3 study, is comparing the efficacy and safety of SG + pembro vs TPC (gemcitabine + carboplatin, paclitaxel, or nab-paclitaxel) + pembro, as 1L treatment in patients with PD-L1+ (combined positive score ≥10), inoperable, locally advanced or mTNBC.
 See Table 15 for select demographics and characteristics.

 Table 15.
 ASCENT-04: Select Baseline Demographics and Disease Characteristics12